 Frequently Asked Questions

 The following serves as a general introduction to the Bates College Archives and the records services it provides to all college offices.
 It is not intended as a final policy statement (although some policies are described herein), but rather as an aid to guide the development of the College’s records management and campus-wide retention and disposition (R&D) schedules.
-The development of R&D schedules at Bates is on-going task; please contact Michelle Belden for the most recent information.
+The development of R&D schedules at Bates is on-going task; please contact Sam Howes for the most recent information.

 What is the Archives and what does it do?